Friday, December 19, 2025

 Mine Superintendent's House, Mr & Mrs Littell on porch, Candelaria

-Later that summer Georgene Traver threw another party honoring the Littells, this one taking place in the garden behind her Alice Street mansion in Oakland on the Fourth of July.
+Later that summer, Georgene Traver threw another party honoring the Littells, this one taking place in the garden behind her Alice Street mansion in Oakland on the Fourth of July.
 She decorated the luncheon tent & yard with American and British flags for the occasion.2

 Miss Georgie Traver’s mother also lived in the house at 1206 Alice Street in the heart of Oakland’s aristocratic quarter.
 It was rumored that Captain Traver’s widow, Hannah, had not been of right mind since his murder.
-Within days after the July Fourth party, Mrs. Hannah Traver slipped away from the house before the servants, her nurse or anyone else was awake.
+Within days after the July Fourth party, Mrs. Hannah Traver slipped away from the house before the servants, her nurse, or anyone else was awake.
 It seems she caught the train and went over to San Francisco.
 Mrs. Traver had been treated in various asylums in northern California over the past few years.
 She apparently was a regular consumer of bromidia, a happy-making tincture of alcohol with extracts of cannabis and morphine that in the Victorian era was believed to calm the nerves.
 Sounds as if that mixture might do more than just calm the nerves.

 Candelaria was truly a wild west boom town, and as wild as it is reported to have been, it may not have been as wild as its little sister city or suburb known at the time as Pickhandle Gulch.
 Of all people, Georgene Traver knew how dangerous life could be around Pickhandle and Candelaria.
 Her father, Captain P.L.
 Traver, a California merchant with business enterprises in Oakland and Candelaria, served as a County Commissioner until his murder in Candelaria in 1880.
 Captain Traver was owner of the Princess Mine at the time of his murder.
 Col. Sutherland bought the Princess Mine from the Traver Estate and promised the Travers a share of profits; however, that endeavor ultimately resulted in a total loss.
 Using some of the English capital from the Doris Syndicate, Sutherland purchased a mine from a Mr. Rhodes and changed the name of it to the Georgene Mine to honor Miss Traver.